AP exclusive: MLB average salary up 11% year after lockout

 MLB’s opening-day payroll figures for 40-man rosters and luxury tax payrolls based on average annual values of contracts plus benefits, won’t be finalized until later in the season.

-AP Sports Writer Sterphen Hawkins and AP freelance writers Larry Fleisher, Santos Perez and Harvey Valentine contributed to this report.
+AP Sports Writer Stephen Hawkins and AP freelance writers Larry Fleisher, Santos Perez and Harvey Valentine contributed to this report.

 AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports